endymion1818/deliciousreverie/content/post/stub-hidden-cost-of-slow-websites.md

 date = "2017-05-16T15:21:21+01:00"
 draft = false
-title = "Published article: The Hidden Cost of Slow Websites" categories = [
+title = "Published article: The Hidden Cost of Slow Websites" description = "In this article, I ask Indigo Tree customers if they think that website load speed matters?
+Is it something they factor into design decisions, pricing, and expected Return on Investment when commissioning a website project?
+I then hilight the business reasons why it should…" categories = [
   "published content",
   "development"